Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 7. BDNF shows promise as a therapeutic target for neurodegenerative disorders

-8. BDNF facilitates regeneration of damaged neurons
+8. BDNF facilitates the regeneration of damaged neurons

 9. BDNF exerts variable effects during traumatic brain injury